Complementary Medicines & Functional Foods

 Regulatory Overview

-In Australia, substances that are ingested for human consumption are regulated as either ‘medicines’ or as ‘foods’.
+In Australia, substances that are ingested for human consumption are regulated as either ‘medicines’ or ‘foods’.

 Food regulations are determined by Food Standards Australia New Zealand (FSANZ).